 We work with the most trusted CPAP therapy equipment available on the market.
 Our experienced and caring CPAP Consultants will insure the success of your treatment.

 Adjusting to your new CPAP equipment can be difficult.

 Our highly trained staff with many years of experience will assist you in an professional, caring and patient manner to ensure your success.

 Schedule a FREE CPAP Consultation Today

-Contact us now to schedule your free appointment with Marion at our Etobicoke location or Judy at our Oakville Location:
+Contact us now to schedule your free appointment with Marion at our Etobicoke or Oakville Location:

 Access Abilities Oakville

 549 Bronte Rd, Oakville, ON L6L 6S3

 Need more info now?
 Our staff at Access Abilities Etobicoke, serving the entire Greater Toronto Area, regularly receive many questions around CPAP machines and masks and the symptoms and causes of sleep apnea.
 Here are some of these most common questions answered.

 People who have OSA stop breathing repeatedly during sleep because the airway collapses.